 Margaret River region in Western Australia is also known for spectacular rock formations.
 Sugarloaf Rock is one of my favourites here.
 It’s a majestic granite rock that emerges from the Indian Ocean extremely close to the mainland.
 Absolutely stunning!
 Canal Rocks is another place worth a visit.
 It’s a very impressive, narrow channel between the granite rocks.
 Last, but not least, The Aquarium and Injidup Natural Spa.
 These are two secluded rock pools perfect for a leisure swim.
 Make sure to add them to your itinerary too.

-Margaret River region in Western Australia is full of pristine beaches.
+Margaret River in Western Australia is full of pristine beaches.
 Some of them can only be accessed in a 4WD vehicle or reached on foot.
-Beaches located close to towns are very often packed, especially in summer.
+Beaches located close to the towns are very often packed, especially in summer.
 Hamelin Bay is quite popular, but worth a visit anyway.
 You can spot here huge stingrays which is pretty cool.
-If you are looking for some secluded beaches with no people, get into your 4WD car or hike a section of the Cape to Cape Track.
+If you are looking for some secluded beaches with no people at all, get into your 4WD car or hike a section of the Cape to Cape Track.
 The best beaches in this region are not even marked on the map!

 What else is worth doing in Margaret River in Western Australia?
-How about chasing some waterfalls?
-Let’s start from Quinninup Falls near Yallingup.
+Let’s chase some waterfalls!
+Quinninup Falls is located near Yallingup.
 You can visit this one all year round.
 Luckily, water is flowing there even in summer.
-Quinninup Falls is a bit hidden.
-A short stroll is needed to get up close.
-Make sure to follow the google maps directions.
-Meekadarribee Falls is located between Gracetown and Margaret River, and it’s much easier to get there, but avoid visiting in summer.
-There was literally no water in December.
+It’s a bit hidden, and a short stroll is needed to get up close.
+Just follow the google maps directions, and you will be fine.
+Meekadarribee Falls is located between Gracetown and Margaret River.
+It’s much easier to get there, but avoid visiting in summer.
+The waterfall was completely dry back in December.

 What’s more calming than a walk in the forest?
 Boranup Karri Forest in Margaret River in Western Australia is dominated by Eucalyptus diversicolor, one of the tallest hardwoods in the world.
 If you want to disconnect from the outside world, and chill out far from civilisation, go camping at one of the bush campgrounds, and stroll around aimlessly.
 Conto Campsite has a decent infrastructure, but it’s generally more crowded.
 Whereas Point Road Campsite is hidden in the bush, and accessible for 4WD cars only.